UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Kathleen.md

 If you are outside the UCL firewall you will need to follow the instructions for [Logging in from outside the UCL firewall](../howto.md#logging-in-from-outside-the-ucl-firewall).

+The login nodes allow you to manage your files, compile code and submit jobs.
+Very short (\<15mins) and non-resource-intensive software tests can be run on the login nodes, but anything more should be submitted as a job.

 ### Logging in to a specific node

 You can access a specific Kathleen login node by using their dedicated addresses instead of the main `kathleen.rc.ucl.ac.uk` address, for example: